GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 * A **redeemer** website can confirm that a user is not fake by checking if they have tokens from an issuer the redeemer trusts, and then redeeming tokens as necessary.

-Trust tokens are encrypted, so it isn't possible to identify an individual or connect trusted and untrusted instances to discover user identity.
+Private State Tokens are encrypted, so it isn't possible to identify an individual or connect trusted and untrusted instances to discover user identity.

 {% Aside 'caution' %}
-Trust Tokens are not a replacement for reCAPTCHA or other mechanisms for determining whether or not a user is who they say they are.
+Private State Tokens are not a replacement for reCAPTCHA or other mechanisms for determining whether or not a user is who they say they are.

-Trust Tokens are a way to **convey** trust in a user, not **establish** trust in a user.
+Private State Tokens are a way to **convey** trust in a user, not **establish** trust in a user.
 {% endAside %}

-## Why do we need Trust Tokens?
+## Why do we need Private State Tokens?

 The web needs ways to establish and convey trust signals which show that a user is who they say they are, and not a bot pretending to be a human or a malicious third-party defrauding a real person